DEAP/deap/doc/tutorials/types.rst

 rendering a fitness that minimize the first objective and maximize the second one.
 The weights can also be used to variate the importance of each objective one against another.
-This means that the weights can be any real number and only the sign is used to determine if a maximization of minimization is done.
+This means that the weights can be any real number and only the sign is used to determine if a maximization or minimization is done.
 An example of where the weights can be useful is in the crowding distance sort made in the NSGA-II selection algorithm.